 Recently a message showed up in my inbox that made my heart sink.
 I couldn’t help imagine what it would be like to lend my car to someone, only to have it come back to me with a little something I’d not counted on.
 And what if that condition was permanent?!
-Thankfully, I have good news for one desperate reader.
+Thankfully, I have good news for at least one desperate reader.

 DEAR MARY: I have a problem that I can’t solve and was wondering if you would be able to help.
 Someone borrowed my car recently and transported a small generator in it.
 Somehow, the gasoline spilled out inside my Explorer and left a very intense gasoline smell.
 I have tried everything I can think of and nothing has removed the smell.
 I steamed cleaned it with carpet shampoo, sprinkled it with baking soda and vacuum it up, saturated it with Nok-Out at least three time to no avail.
 Any ideas?
 Lisa